 “If you book an airplane ticket, the confirmation email could have messaging about other related activities,” Chris explains.
 “This could include things like renting a car or buying travel insurance.”

 - They’re typically sent in response to an action or user request.
 Transactional emails are directly related to the way the recipient does business with you, and they’re often waiting for the information, like an account verification, password reset, an update that their food delivery has arrived, or a confirmation of a ticket purchase.

 - They may have an element of security or privacy, and the information is only for the eyes of the intended recipient, such as a bank statement or a notification from their accountant.

-- They are hyper-personalized to the recipient and their business with the sender, such as an alert that a checking account balance has slipped below a required level, or a notice that the size 8 high-tops the customer coveted are now in stock.
+- They are hyper-personalized to the recipient and their business with the sender based on the type of transaction, such as an alert that a checking account balance has slipped below a required level, or a notice that the size 8 high-tops the customer coveted are now in stock.